BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BLAZE catalog: Catalog of blazars from the literature

 \subsection{Release and comparison with other catalogs}

-After removing obvious non-blazars, 100368 out of the initial 103498 objects remain.
-We call our ``master'' list of blazars and blazar candidates, the BLAZars from litErature catalog, or BLAZE catalog.
-The BLAZE catalog can be split into a ``gold sample'', which includes 6301 confirmed blazars with or without known type (3031 are located on the footprint of the eRASS1 survey), and a ``silver sample'' of 94067 candidates (38905 in the footprint of the eRASS1 survey), containing the blazar candidates.
+After removing obvious non-blazars, 100368 out of the initial 103498 objects remained.
+We call our master list of blazars and blazar candidates the BLAZars from litErature catalog, or BLAZE catalog.
+The BLAZE catalog can be split into a ``gold sample,'' which includes 6301 confirmed blazars with or without a known type (3031 are located on the footprint of the eRASS1 survey), and a ``silver sample'' of 94067 candidates (38905 in the footprint of the eRASS1 survey), containing the blazar candidates.
 Figure~\ref{fig:all_sky_secure_map} shows the spatial distribution of the gold sample.
-Due to the general utility of a compilation of blazars for the field, the BLAZE catalog catalog is published with this paper and made available online on Vizier.
+Due to the general utility of a compilation of blazars for the field, the BLAZE catalog was published with this paper and made available online on Vizier.
 The description of the BLAZE catalog is given in Appendix~\ref{sec:blazeinfo}, as the catalog is enriched with redshifts for the confirmed blazars and \textit{eROSITA} exposure times and upper limits for flux and luminosity.
-The list of the likely non-blazar objects, referred to as the \emph{unverified} BLAZE catalog, is released as a separate file.
+The list of the likely non-blazar objects, referred to as the "unverified" BLAZE catalog, has been released as a separate file.
+Because the BLAZE catalog was compiled from multiple input catalogs with different wavelength selections and flux limits, and because obvious non-blazars sources were removed introducing new selection cuts, the population of blazars and blazar candidates listed in BLAZE is neither complete nor statistically well defined.
+Extensive simulations would be required to assess the completeness and the flux limits in different bands for the BLAZE catalog, which is beyond the scope of this study.